mattrighetti/envelope/README.md

 +-------------+-------------------+----------------------------------------------+
 ```

+### Export
-4. Create a .env file with variables of a specific enviroment
+Create a .env file with variables of a specific enviroment
 ```
 $ envelope export prod
 ```